Copterline Flight 103: Crash

+The crew members were 41-year-old Captain Peter Fredriksson, he had 7,068 hours of flight time, with 173 of these on the Sikorsky S-76; and First Officer Seppo Peurala, aged 56, had accumulated 7,618 hours of helicopter flight time, of which just over 258 hours were on the Sikorsky S-76.

 The helicopter was flying at an altitude of about 500 m when it suddenly lost its steerability and plunged into the sea.
-The emergency floats failed to operate, and the wreck sank quickly.
+The emergency floats didn't inflate in time and the wreck sank quickly.
 All those on board perished by drowning.

-The Sikorsky S-76C+ has emergency pontoons for water landings but they were not deployed, and no distress signals were heard before the crash, although it later emerged that the pilots had tried to send an emergency message shortly before the crash.
+The Sikorsky S-76C+ emergency pontoons for water landings were deployed but couldn't inflate in time, no distress signals were heard, although it later emerged that the pilots had tried to send an emergency message shortly before the crash.

 Rescuers reached the site in less than 10 minutes to find just one main rotor blade and an oil slick on the water.
 The wreckage of the helicopter itself was located by sonar operators on the Estonian Maritime Administration vessel EVA-320, who indicated that the aircraft was intact at a depth of roughly 43 m.
 Two Estonian deep-sea divers following an earlier unmanned robotic vehicle reported that the bodies of the passengers were inside the craft.
 Thirteen bodies were retrieved, with one pilot missing.
 The recovery mission was hindered by rough weather conditions.
 The wreckage of the aircraft was lifted on 13 August 2005 and transported to Tallinn for investigation.
 The missing pilot was not found in the initial searches performed by the Estonian and Finnish authorities, but the body was finally located on 25 August and retrieved by volunteer divers some distance away from the accident site.
 The post mortem indicated that the victims died from drowning.